russmckendrick/records/content/albums/the-history-of-rock-volume-thirty-one-1996636/index.md

 ---
-title: "The Stranglers / Squeeze / Various - The History Of Rock (Volume Thirty One)"
+title: "The Stranglers - The History Of Rock (Volume Thirty One)"
-artist: "The Stranglers / Squeeze / Various"
+artist: "The Stranglers"
 album_name: "The History Of Rock (Volume Thirty One)"
-date: 2018-12-28
+date: 2018-12-28T17:39:26.000000Z
 release_id: "1996636"
 slug: "the-history-of-rock-volume-thirty-one-1996636"
 hideSummary: true
 cover:
     image: "the-history-of-rock-volume-thirty-one-1996636.jpg"
-    alt: "The History Of Rock (Volume Thirty One) by The Stranglers / Squeeze / Various"
+    alt: "The History Of Rock (Volume Thirty One) by The Stranglers"
-    caption: "The History Of Rock (Volume Thirty One) by The Stranglers / Squeeze / Various"
+    caption: "The History Of Rock (Volume Thirty One) by The Stranglers"
 genres: ["Electronic", "Rock", "Pop"]
 styles: ["Punk", "New Wave", "Pop Rock", "Ska"]
 ---

 ## Tracklisting
 1. Get A Grip On Yourself
 2. Peaches